-High-performance luxury cars like the 2012 BMW M6 never disappoint when it comes to providing a multitude of modes that manifest in perplexing buttons.
-But there are two curious buttons on the BMW M6’s steering wheel named M1 and M2 that appear to have some essential function because automakers don’t typically put useless buttons on the steering wheel — typically.
+CARS.COM — High-performance luxury cars and sports car models rarely disappoint.
+The model-year 2012 BMW M6 never disappoints when it comes to providing a multitude of modes that manifest in perplexing buttons.
+But there are two especially curious buttons on the M6’s steering wheel named M1 and M2 that appear to have some essential vehicle function, because automakers don’t typically put useless buttons on the car's steering wheel — well, typically.

-Called M Drive, the M Drive 1 and M Drive 2 buttons save the various suspension, engine, steering and stability control system settings in two specific configurations that can be chosen with one button press for instant driving characteristic changes.
-Each system has up to three modes for suspension firmness, steering-wheel force, throttle sensitivity and stability control looseness; all of which have individual buttons for each function.
+Called M Drive, the M Drive 1 and M Drive 2 buttons save the vehicle's various suspension, engine, steering and stability control system settings in two specific configurations that can be chosen with one button press for instant driving characteristic changes.
+Each system on the M6 has up to three modes for suspension firmness, steering-wheel force, throttle sensitivity and stability control looseness, all of which have individual buttons for each function.

-The M Drive buttons on the steering wheel keep things simple by saving favorite combinations into M1 and M2.
-For example, M1 can be programed with all modes in their least aggressive comfort and efficient modes for a leisurely cruise.
-When it’s time to hammer down, M2 can be programmed with the most aggressive Sport Plus setting for the suspension, engine and steering systems as well as a little looser stability mode — M Dynamic Mode — to wring the most from the M6.
-Or maybe you're a guy who wants all the extremes on M1 and all the extremes but a softer suspension on M2.
-Hit a bumpy road, bam, push M2.
+The M Drive buttons on the steering wheel keep things simple by saving favorite combinations into M1 and M2 menus.
+For example, M1 can be programmed with all modes in their least aggressive comfort and efficient modes for a leisurely cruise.
+When it’s time to hammer down, M2 can be programmed with the most aggressive Sport Plus setting for the BMW's suspension, engine and steering systems as well as a little looser stability mode — M Dynamic Mode — to wring the most from the M6.
+Or maybe you're a person who wants all the extremes on M1 and all the extremes but a softer suspension on M2.
+Hit a bumpy road?
+Bam, push M2.

-Set up like I did, the difference in driving the M6 in M1 versus M2 modes is a night-and-day difference.
-The two buttons proved extremely useful and convenient with their steering-wheel placement instead of fumbling around the console area for a sport button and stability button.
-I guarantee I used the steering-wheel-mounted M Drive buttons more than the steering-wheel audio controls.
+Set up like I did, driving the M6 in M1 versus M2 modes makes for a night-and-day difference in terms of vehicle dynamics.
+The two buttons proved extremely useful and convenient with their steering-wheel placement instead of fumbling around the BMW's console area for a sport button and stability button.
+I guarantee I used the steering-wheel-mounted M Drive buttons more than the car's steering-wheel audio controls.